-The Ph.D. in Forensic Criminology program's advertising, recruiting, and admissions materials will clearly and accurately represent the proposed program and the services available.
+The Ph.D. in Healthcare Informatics program's advertising, recruitment, and admissions materials will clearly and accurately represent the proposed program and the services it offers.
 The content for every new program is derived from the new program request sent to the Maryland Higher Education Commission is the source of the content for every new program at the University.